airtai/faststream/docs/docs/en/getting-started/observability/opentelemetry/sentry.md

     ```

 !!! note
-    Despite the fact that this use case is somewhat curtailed due to the lack of `sentry-sdk`, your code remains independent of the tracing backend and you can switch to **Tempo** or **Jaeger** at any time by simply changing `otel.yaml`.
+    While this setup is somewhat limited due to the lack of full support from the `sentry-sdk`, your code remains independent of the tracing backend.
+You can switch to **Tempo** or **Jaeger** at any time by simply updating `otel.yaml`.

 ## Visualization

 ![HTML-page](../../../assets/img/sentry-trace.png){ .on-glb loading=lazy }
 `Visualized via Sentry`

-An example of visualizing a distributed trace between two services in **Sentry**.
+An example of a distributed trace visualization between two services in **Sentry**.

 ## Alternatives

-If you need a tracing collection and visualization system that can be easily configured and does not have infrastructure dependencies, then [Logfire](https://logfire.pydantic.dev/docs/integrations/event-streams/faststream/){.external-link target="_blank"} can be considered.
+If you're looking for a tracing and visualization system that is easy to configure and does not require additional infrastructure, consider [Logfire](https://logfire.pydantic.dev/docs/integrations/event-streams/faststream/){.external-link target="_blank"}.

 ![HTML-page](../../../assets/img/logfire-trace.png){ .on-glb loading=lazy }
 `Visualized via Logfire`